top of page

 Actions

 Besides Gold, which you passively generate every turn and spend on Artifacts, Actions are the other important resource in Pixel Parties.
 You get a single Action every turn, and Attacks and Spells cost an Action to use.

-So you can only use a single Attack/Spell per turn to advance the game?!
+Not exactly.
+Reactions and Surprises do not cost Actions to use.
 Additionally, there are Attacks/Spells that can count as additional Actions, either inherently or if you fulfill specific conditions.
 Additional Actions do not consume your Action per turn.

 On the other hand, there are also effects on Abilities, Artifacts etc. that can cost an Action to activate.
 If you choose to spend your Action on such an effect, that means you cannot use an Attack/Spell that turn, unless it's an additional Action, a Reaction, or a Surprise.